buildpacks/docs/content/docs/app-developer-guide/using-http-proxy.md

 ## Making your Application Proxy Aware

 Your application may need to use http or https proxies to access web-based APIs.
-In order to make proxy settings available inside containers you should edit your `~/.docker/config.json` file to contain the proxy information.
+In order to make proxy settings available inside containers you should edit your `~/.docker/config.json` file (`%USERPROFILE%\.docker\config.json` on Windows) to contain the proxy information.
 The `httpProxy`, `httpsProxy` and `noProxy` properties of this configuration file are injected into containers at build time and at run time as the `HTTP_PROXY`, `HTTPS_PROXY` and `NO_PROXY` environment variables respectively.
 Both the http and https proxy settings are also injected in their lower-case form as `http_proxy` and `https_proxy`.

 ```json
 {